cstrangedk/skale-network/README.md

 ## SKALE Demos

 We have built several demo dApps that run on Skale.
-Play around with them to see how quickly transactions are confirmed.
+Play around with them and see how quickly transactions are confirmed.

 https://github.com/skalenetwork/skale-demo